-Prereq. - Grade of "C" or better in Spanish II.
+Pre-req. - Grade of "C" or better in Spanish II.
 A review and continuation of Spanish II, including the imperfect, future, and conditional tenses, and reinforcement of grammatical skills.
 Major emphasis is placed on increasing conversational fluency and vocabulary enrichment.
 Includes study of Hispanic foods, an increased emphasis on writing skills, history, and cultural activities.
 The course is conducted primarily in Spanish.

-📽 06204 SPANISH IV
+4 06204 SPANISH IV 12 Year

-Prereq. - Grade of "C" or better in Spanish III.
-A continuation of Spanish III, with emphasis on developing conversational fluency, the study of advanced grammar (including all other verb tenses) and literature, and increased cultural enrichment.
+Pre-req. - Grade of "C" or better in Spanish III.
+A continuation of Spanish III, with emphasis on developing conversational fluency, the study of advanced grammar (including all other verb tenses) and literature and increased cultural enrichment.
 Includes heightened conversational practice and continued vocabulary enrichment.
 The course is conducted primarily in Spanish.